A Survey on Stance Detection for Mis- and Disinformation Identification: Lessons Learned and Future Trends

-Finally, an important aspect in stance detection research is to be able to explain the decisions of the model, especially in the context of its application to mis- and disinformation detection.
-In fact, explainability is a crucial step towards adopting fully automated fact-checking.
-FEVER~2.0~\cite{thorne-etal-2019-fever2} may be viewed as a step towards obtaining such explanations, e.g.,~there have been efforts to identify adversarial triggers that offer explanations for the vulnerabilities at the model level~\cite{atanasova-etal-2020-generating-label}.
+\paragraph{Explainability} The ability for a model to be able to explain its decisions is getting increasingly important, especially for mis- and disinformation detection, as one could argue that it is a crucial step towards adopting fully automated fact-checking.
+The FEVER~2.0 task formulation~\cite{thorne-etal-2019-fever2} can be viewed as a step towards obtaining such explanations, e.g.,~there have been efforts to identify adversarial triggers that offer explanations for the vulnerabilities at the model level~\cite{atanasova-etal-2020-generating-label}.
 However, FEVER is artificially created and is limited to Wikipedia, which may not reflect real-world settings.
-To mitigate this, explanation by professional journalists can be found on fact-checking websites, and can be further combined with stance detection components in an automated system.
-A step in this direction is~\citet{atanasova-etal-2020-generating}, who generated natural language explanations for claims from PolitiFact\footnote{\url{http://www.politifact.com/}} given gold evidence document summaries by journalists. {Moreover, partial explanations can be obtained automatically from the underlying models, e.g.,~from memory networks~\citep{mitra2018memory}, attention weights~\citep{zhou-etal-2019-gear,liu-etal-2020-fine}, or topic relations~\citep{si-etal-2021-topic}.
-However, such approaches are limited as they can require gold snippets justifying the document's stance, attention weights can be misleading~\citep{jain-wallace-2019-attention}, and topics might be noisy due to their unsupervised nature.} Other existing systems~\citep{Popat:2017:TLE:3041021.3055133,Popat:2018:CCL:3184558.3186967,nadeem-etal-2019-fakta} offer explanations to a more limited extent, highlighting span overlaps between the target text and the evidence documents.
-Overall, there is a need for holistic and realistic explanations of how a fact-checking model arrived at its prediction.
+To mitigate this, explanation by professional journalists can be found on fact-checking websites, and can be further combined with stance detection in an automated system.
+In a step in this direction, ~\citet{atanasova-etal-2020-generating} generated natural language explanations for claims from PolitiFact\footnote{\url{http://www.politifact.com/}} given gold evidence document summaries by journalists.